TCDiff++: An End-to-end Trajectory-Controllable Diffusion Model for Harmonious Music-Driven Group Choreography: Related Work

 \subsection{Single-dancer Generation}

 Group dance generation extends single-dancer generation, but directly applying single-dancer methods to group dance presents significant challenges \citep{dancereview}.
 Early motion retrieval methods \citep{kovar2002pighin, fan2011example, ofli2011learn2dance, lee2013music} often produce deformed actions.
 Recent approaches use large datasets \citep{lee2019dancing, dancerevolution, valle2021transflower, aist++, finedance, enchantdance} and deep learning techniques, such as auto-regressive models \citep{alemi2017groovenet, yalta2019weakly, ahn2020generative, dancecontrol, bailando} and generative models \citep{mnet, edge, lodge, li2024lodge++, zhou2023learning} , to generate motions.
-Recently, diffusion-based models \citep{diffusion, sohl2015deep, edge, ren2025realistic} have emerged, achieving state-of-the-art performance with high diversity and fidelity.
+Recently, diffusion-based models \citep{diffusion, sohl2015deep, edge, ren2025realistic, guo2025controllable, yang2025unimumo} have emerged, achieving state-of-the-art performance with high diversity and fidelity.
 Solo dance generation emphasizes realism, where artifacts like foot sliding are unacceptable \citep{longdancediff}.
 To address this, existing methods impose physical constraints through loss functions and foot contact labels \citep{zhang2021learning, zhang2023real, edge, lodge}.

 Since music often lasts for several minutes, and some musicals extend for hours, improving performance in long-duration scenarios is crucial.
-To address long-duration generation, some work~\citep{zhang2024large, lodge} proposes a progressive generation approach, where dance segments rich in choreography information are generated first, followed by a second stage that completes the transitions between these segments.
-The resulting segments are then concatenated to form a full-length dance sequence.
-However, single-dancer models often face issues with dancer ambiguity, arising from the severe similarity in dancer representations, result in multi-dancer collisions.
-In this paper, we address this issue by introducing a dancer positioning embedding, which incorporates relative left-right positioning information to aid spatial pattern learning.
-Furthermore, we directly apply the distance-consistency loss to the generated results, constraining the spacing between positions within a reasonable range.
+To address long-duration generation, some works~\citep{zhang2024large, lodge, li2025melodance} adopt a progressive generation strategy, first producing choreography-rich dance segments and then generating transitions to seamlessly concatenate them into full-length sequences.
+However, single-dancer models often suffer from dancer ambiguity due to highly similar representations across dancers, leading to collisions in group choreography.
+To mitigate this, we propose a dancer positioning embedding (DPE) that encodes temporal and identity cues to distinguish dancers.
+In addition, we introduce a distance-consistency loss to keep inter-dancer spacing within reasonable limits.